someoneonsmile/m3u8-downloader/README.md

   -d, --dest <DEST>      dest path
   -w, --worker <WORKER>  parallel worker num [default: 20] -s, --source <SOURCE>  source mode used for from file
-                         when `--file` file content segement's uri is not absolute should add the `--url` option
+                         when `--source` file content segement's uri is not absolute should add the `--url` option
       --url <URL>        url mode used for from url -h, --help             Print help